-To properly clean the sealing surface prior to reassembly, GM Low VOC Cleaner, P/N•19287401 (in Canada, P/N 88901247), should be sprayed the mating surface.
+To properly clean the sealing surface prior to reassembly, GM Low VOC Cleaner, P/N 19287401, in Canada, P/N 88901247 and in Australia, P/N 88900163, should be sprayed on the mating surface.
 Use care to avoid getting solvent in any area other than the mating surface to be cleaned.
-Allow it to soak in for several minute to loosen the old RTV sealer/gasket material.
+Allow it to soak in for several minutes to loosen the old RTV sealer/gasket material.
 GM strongly recommends using a plastic razor blade or non- metallic scraper to remove all loose sealer/gasket material.

 Important: The appearance of the gasket surface is not critical - the feel is.
-There will be indentations from the gasket left in the cylinder head after all the gasket material is removed.
+There will be indentations from the gasket left after all the gasket material is removed.
 The new gasket will fill these small indentations when it is installed.